 Their investment in Tribe Athletics will support scholarships for student-athletes and coaching positions, among other pressing needs.
 A portion of the Gerdelmans' commitment will support the Riceman Memorial Scholarship, which will help the university recruit promising student-athletes to the football program, as well as the Gerdelman Family Professorship for the School of Education and the Fund for William & Mary.

 “It is our enormous good fortune that Sue and John chose to go to college at William & Mary.
 They have been extraordinarily loyal and effective members of our alumni body.
 The Tribe would be bereft without them.
 Their generosity will enable William & Mary athletes of exceptional talent to pursue excellence on and off the field," said William & Mary President Taylor Reveley.
 "This is a grand way to celebrate the first home football game of the year."

 The Gerdelmans have been longtime supporters and leaders at William & Mary.
 “We come from a family of volunteers; it is what you do to be part of the community,” Sue said.
 “Wherever I lived, I knew the university would be part of my community involvement.
 William & Mary does a great job matching people’s talents to various needs of the university, professionally and personally.”

-Both Sue and John have been active members on the Board of Visitors (BOV) and as trustees of the College of William & Mary Foundation.
+Both Sue and John have been active members on the Board of Visitors (BOV) and as trustees of the William & Mary Foundation.
 Sue is currently the BOV secretary.
 John was formerly its vice chair and now heads the board of the William & Mary Real Estate Foundation.